fleetdm/fleet/articles/mdm-migration.md

 ## Migrate manually enrolled hosts

-- **Manual Enrollment**: Devices that were manually enrolled in the previous MDM and need to be individually migrated to Fleet.
+- **Manual enrollment**: Devices that were manually enrolled in the previous MDM and need to be individually migrated to Fleet.
 - **Automatic Enrollment**: Devices enrolled via Apple Business Manager’s automated device enrollment, which can be migrated more seamlessly.

 To migrate manually enrolled hosts, we will do the following steps: